 This is one of the major glassblowing art facilities in the States.
 McKelvey is also famous for writing the bestseller The Art Of Fire, a book on glass art.

 The recently founded company intends to change digital advertising by creating “a world where quality content creation is properly rewarded.” according to its website.
 The company facilitates micropayments for journalism and publishing.

 Created in St. Louis, in 2013 - trains and prepares students to succeed in the technology field creating high paying employment opportunities for those who have low possibilities due to lack of financial resources. it was named "The Best Thing to Happen to St. Louis" by the St. Louis Riverfront Times.

-Jim is the author of three textbooks, two on computer programming and one on glassblowing.
-He teaches at Washington University in St. Louis and lectures internationally on art and entrepreneurship.
+Jim has also written two computer programming books and is a professor at Washington University in St. Louis.
+He also teaches and lectures internationally on art and entrepreneurship.

 Founder & CEO Feel Logic & Happiest Places to Work

 Tech entrepreneur, social media visionary, “Women In” advocate, investor, writer, and television correspondent